sneddonucsf/2018-Developmental-single-cell-RNA-sequencing/README.md

 E14_fev_lineage_endocrine_seur_ob. - E14.5 Fev-Cre;mTmG lineage traced V2 Dataset.
 Only endocrine cells.
 Seurat object.
 Grouped by "res.1.4" in @meta.data slot.
 Corresponds to Fig. 6h.
 "GFP" and "GFP_Bi" in @meta.data refer to GFP counts and binary "yes" or "no" for cells with >0 GFP counts.<br /><br />

-Monocle objects - includes V1 seurat objects used for input (regression with no scaling) and resulting monocle object. <br /><br />
+Monocle objects - includes V1 seurat objects used for input (regression with no scaling) and resulting monocle object.
+For V2 Fev lineage traced dataset, same seurat object as listed above is used for input. <br /><br />

 merge_meso_vsm_seur_ob - E12.5, E14.5, E17.5 V1 Dataset.
 Subclustered mesenchymal dataset for mesothelial and VSM populations.
 Prepared for monocle input by regression and no scaling analysis.
 Input for monocle_v1_seurat_input.R. <br /><br />